Brush fire closes southbound lanes of Hwy 17

 SANTA CLARA COUNTY, Calif.
-(KRON/BCN) — Southbound State Highway 17 is closed Tuesday afternoon in unincorporated Santa Clara County due to fire, according to the California Highway Patrol.
+(BCN) — A two-alarm brush fire has closed southbound state Highway 17 in unincorporated Santa Clara County Tuesday evening, according to the California Highway Patrol and police.

-The two-alarm brush fire was reported just before 4 p.m. off Highway 17 near the community of Redwood Estates.
+The fire was first reported just before 4 p.m. off Highway 17 near the community of Redwood Estates, CHP officials said.

-The road was closed in both directions but the northbound lanes reopened at 4:51 p.m., CHP officials said.
+Forward progress on the fire has been stopped and no structures are threatened, Santa Clara County fire officials said.

+It may be 7 p.m. before Highway 17 is open again.
+Los Gatos-Monte Sereno police are asking people to avoid the area.

 >>Click here for a live traffic map